 The allergic skin type exhibits redness, swelling, itching and skin flaking when exposed to something to which the skin is allergic.
 Around 23% of women from Great Britain suffer of this type – and the majority of these reactions are caused by skincare ingredients – primarily preservatives such as diazolidinyl urea, imidazolidinyl urea, bronopol, quaternium-15, phenoxyethanol, parabens and other ingredients such as phthalates, triclosan, paraphenylenediamine (from hair dyes), fragrances etc. A true allergic reaction can take up several days to form, as opposed to the stinging skin type that is immediate.
 Again, always check the ingredients list on your skincare products!

-If you want to read more about skincare ingredients to avoid especially during pregnancy and breastfeeding, check this blog post out.
+If you want to read more about skincare ingredients to avoid especially during pregnancy and breastfeeding, check this blog post out or simply download our FREE AVOID-LIST filled with useful info:

 All this information is here to help, not to scare you – please don’t worry.
 There is a solution to help you through, if you experience skin changes in pregnancy.